 Step 1: Make the Donut Dough

-Once your milk is warm, add it to your a mixing bowl or the bowl of a stand mixer.
+Once your milk is warm, add it to your mixing bowl or the bowl of a stand mixer.
 Add the sugar and stir to dissolve, then add the yeast and let everything rest for 5 minutes.
-You have to give that yeast time to wake up.

-Let the dough rest for 10 minutes, then transfer to a lightly oiled bowl and cover with plastic saran wrap.
+Let the dough rest for 10 minutes, then transfer it to a lightly oiled bowl and cover it with plastic wrap.
 Refrigerate the dough for 2-8 hours or overnight.

 Step 2: Shape the Donuts

-Now it's time to shape the donuts!
-Remove your dough from the fridge and roll it out using a rolling pin on a lightly floured surface until it is ½ to ⅓ of an inch thick.
-Then use a three-inch donut cutter to cut out the rounds.
+Remove your dough from the fridge and roll it out using a rolling pin on a lightly floured surface until it is 1/2 to 1/3-inch thick.
+Then, use a three-inch donut cutter to cut out the rounds.

 Step 3: Fry Your Donuts

-To fry your donuts heat a few inches of oil or shortening in large cast iron skillet, dutch oven, or fryer over medium heat.
+To fry the donuts, heat a few inches of oil or shortening in a large cast iron skillet, Dutch oven, or fryer over medium heat.
 Use a candy thermometer to monitor the temperature of the oil.
-When it reaches 365F to 375F you're ready to fry.
+When it reaches 365F to 375F, you’re ready to fry.

-Fry the donuts until golden brown, about 1 ½ minutes per side.
+Fry the donuts until golden brown, about 1-1/2 minutes per side.
 Use a metal slotted spoon or metal tongs to gently flip the donuts when ready.
-Once they are golden on each side, remove the donuts one at a time to your prepared baking sheet.
+Once golden on each side, remove the donuts one at a time to your prepared baking sheet.
 The paper towel will help soak up the excess oil.

 Step 4: Glaze the Donuts